Smarter Workforces: AI and Automation in Human Capital Management

 Alex Cole

 AI has moved from HR’s horizon to its heartbeat.
-For enterprises navigating hybrid work, talent scarcity, and rising expectations for personalisation, AI and automation can act as strategic pivots for transforming how organisations understand and enable their people.
+For enterprises navigating hybrid work, talent scarcity, and rising expectations for personalisation, AI and automation in human capital management (HCM) have become strategic pivots — transforming how organisations understand, support, and enable their people.

 From Administration to Anticipation

-HR analyst Nadeem Khan emphasises the vitality of automation within human capital management:
+HR analyst Nadeem Khan emphasises the importance of analytics and automation in human capital management:

 “HR will not be replaced by data analytics, but HR who do not use data and analytics will be replaced by those who do.”